 Who is at risk?

-In India, approximately two percent of the population have AR.
+In India, approximately two per cent of the population have RA.
 This disease can be contracted by anyone, whether children or the elderly, and it varies from one person to another.
 The disease usually begins between 25-50 years of age, with women outnumbering men by a ratio of three to one.
 Similarly, the disease occurs in all ethnic groups and in all parts of the world.